Linus4/eldritchinstinct/eldritch-instinct-srd.md

 **Dexterity (DEX)**: Used for saves requiring poise, speed, and reflexes like dodging, sneaking, balancing, etc.\
 **Willpower (WIL)**: Used for saves to recall training, resist manipulation of your thoughts, deceive, etc.

-As a PC’s STR and WIL change, adjust their HP and MP according to the rules in character creation.

 ### Saves

 A save is a roll to avoid bad outcomes from risky choices and circumstances.
 PCs roll a d20 for an appropriate ability score.
 If they roll equal to or under that ability score, they pass.
 Otherwise, they fail.